MJafarMashhadi/Haplophysh/README.md

 - [This UCI data set](http://archive.ics.uci.edu/ml/datasets/URL+Reputation)

 I cannot share them on github.
 First because they get out of date quickly (in a matter of hours!).
-There won't be any point in mirroring them in a repository too, most of them are publically available.
-Also, I ,ight not have the permission to share some of them (I'm sure about the first one; redistribution is a no no).
-And at last, for now I have no plans for keeping this repository up to date in long term.
+Second, there won't be any point in mirroring them in a repository too, most of them are publically available.
+Also, I might not have the permission to share some of them (I'm sure about the first one; redistribution is a no no).
+And at last, for now I have no plans for keeping this repository up to date in long term; I have completed a project and had my take-aways, I'm done with it for now.

 ### Related Work